aipie/bike-share/README.md

 # Project Background
 Cyclistic is a bike-share company based in Chicago, with over 5,800 bicycles and 600 docking stations.
+The current pricing plan includes single-ride passes, full-day passes, and annual memberships.
+Riders who purchase single-ride or full-day passes are considered casual riders, and riders who purchase the annual membership are Cyclistic members.
 Most cyclistic users are likely to ride for leisure, but 30% use the bikes to commute to work each day.
 Cyclistic has concluded that while flexible pricing attracts more customers, annual members are more profitable.
 This project analyses trip data to uncover patterns between casual riders and members that can be used to increase membership conversion among casual riders.

 Insights and recommendations are provided on the following key areas: